kevinduh/elastic4clir/README.md

 ./scripts/server.sh start
 ```

-To stop the ElasticSearch server, run:
+To stop the ElasticSearch server (and delete the indices), run:

 ```bash
 ./scripts/server.sh stop
 ```

-Note that all indexed files persist in the ElasticSearch data directory and can be re-used across server restarts.
-To remove these indices, run `./scripts/server.sh clean`.
 To check the status of the server/indices, run `./scripts/server.sh status`.

 ## Running Experiments